In this blog post, we will be looking at how to reduce recruitment costs for your organisation.

 There is a difference between planning your recruitment proactively and reacting to an urgent need in the business.
 Take your recruitment planning further by sourcing candidates before they are needed.
-I know this sounds crazy, but in doing so, hiring times can be cut down by 3-4 weeks.
+I know this sounds crazy, but you can cut down hiring times by 3-4 weeks in doing so.

 But aren’t all recruitment solutions reactive?

 Talent Warehousing is just like an ATS system and a data warehouse in one!
-A data warehouse stores, restructures and standardizes data to make it more easily found, and easy to report from.
-An ATS works by saving data from a candidate, then as the candidate moves through the recruitment process the data is moved along with them, adding more information as you go along and sending the candidates automated messages of the process, saving recruiters a huge amount of time!
+A data warehouse stores, restructures and standardizes data to make it more easily found and easy to report from.
+An ATS works by saving data from a candidate.
+Then as the candidate moves through the recruitment process, the data is moved along with them, adding more information as you go along and sending the candidates automated messages, saving recruiters a huge amount of time!